PhD Education Leadership Specialization

 About the Specialization

-The Education Leadership Specialization focuses on how leadership, policy, and research influence and directly impact education at the local, state, national, and international levels.
-This specialization allows for flexible academic planning and research according to participants' interests, career goals, and learning format.
+The Education Leadership Concentration focuses on how leadership, policy, and research influence and directly impact education at the local, state, national, and international levels.
+The concentration allows academic learning and research experiences according to participants' interests, career goals, and learning format.

 What Will You Learn?

-The specialization features coursework and applied internships that enable you to learn:
+The concentration features coursework and applied internships that enable you to learn:

 - Theory and research in education leadership